mscorcia/Natural-Disaster-Analysis/README.md

 **Major Questions**:
 - Is there a correlation between disaster type and location?
 - Does the frequency and type of disasters change over time?
-- Can the number of disasters in a specified year be predicted based off of historial data?
+- Can the number of disasters in a specified year be predicted based off of historial data alone?
 - Can we predict whether or not a disaster will occur?
+- Can we predict future Earth Temperatures in a specific location based onn historical data alone?

 ## Description of data exploration phase